gmp26/site/reference/slides/ITMeeting2.md

 - __[`YAML`](http://www.yaml.org/)__ is Yet Another Markup Language.
 We are using it to annotate documents with metadata.

-- CMEP source documents contain:
+- CMEP source documents contain
 	- a metadata header in `YAML`
 	- content in `Pandoc flavour Markdown`.